 Following the IPO, QL Holdings LLC became the predecessor of the Company for financial reporting purposes.
 The unaudited pro forma consolidated statement of operations reflects the manner in which the Company accounted for the offering reorganization, which has been reflected on a basis consistent with a combination of entities under common control.
 The pro forma adjustments presented herein are based upon available information and methodologies that are (i) directly attributable to the Debt financing, IPO reorganization, the IPO and this offering (ii) factually supportable, and (iii) with respect to the statement of operations, expected to have a continuing impact on the operating results of the consolidated company.
 The Company accounts for the offering reorganization as a common control transaction based on, among other things, the high degree of common ownership among the pre-offering equity holders after the offering reorganization.
 Accordingly, the Company determined that the offering reorganization should be recorded at carryover basis.
-The actual adjustments to our consolidated financial statements arising from this offering will differ from the pro forma adjustments, and the differences may be material.
+The actual adjustments to our consolidated financial statements arising from this offering will depend on a number of factors, including additional information available on the closing date.
+Therefore, the actual adjustments will differ from the pro forma adjustments, and the differences may be material.